Donations and Awards

 The Lottery Funding – Awards for All have also funded our PossAbility volunteering project.

-The Sylvia Adams Trust who have contributed £48,722.00 towards the ASUK Asian Mentoring Scheme and continue to fund our work through the Breaking down Barriers project.
+The Sylvia Adams Trust who have contributed towards the ASUK Asian Mentoring Scheme and continue to fund our work through the Breaking down Barriers project.

 Brunel Manor in Torquay and Torbay Holiday Helpers Network who enabled many families to enjoy a break in Torquay in August 2013 and 2014.

-The St. James’s Place Foundation – £10,000 as a contribution to our full-time Transition Coordinator
+The St. James’s Place Foundation – contribution towards the role of Transition Coordinator.

 Bradford Short Breaks funded £4,875.00 to enable young people from Bradford to have an adventure at the Calvert Trust in the Lake District during October half term 2013

-- David Lunt and Brian Vasey for running the Virgin London Marathon in 2015
+- Brian Vasey for running the Virgin London Marathon in 2015

 - Michelle Hough, her family and the St. Agnes Community who continue to offer support